 The purpose of an epidural blood patch is to repair a leak in the dura, which is one of the layers that protect the spinal cord and cerebrospinal fluid.
 Severe and prolonged post-dural puncture headaches usually resolve immediately with an epidural blood patch.
 Some patients, after a spinal injection or spinal tap, develop a headache with pain ranging from moderate to incapacitating.
 The medical term for this type of headache is post-dural puncture headache.
 This headache is characterized by pain relief when lying down and the return of pain when standing or sitting upright.
 Although the headache may resolve in a week or less, a small percent linger for weeks or months.
 It is a rare when a blood patch does not end the post-dural puncture headache.
 Should that occur, the epidural blood patch may be repeated or the diagnosis of post-dural puncture headache questioned.

 If you need an evaluation or consultation or would like to learn more about an Epidural Blood Patch, please contact us at (201) 729-0001 and ask for one of our specialists.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics are in West Orange, Aberdeen, Clifton, and Lyndhurst.
 We offer weekday and weekend appointments.